mmcgraw74/Tektronix-4051-4052-4054-Program-Files/README.md

 - type RUN to start the program
 ******

-For 4052/4054 computers with v5.1 firmware or 4052A/4054A computers - no need to delay the lines or characters:
+_For 4052/4054 computers with v5.1 firmware or 4052A/4054A computers - use XON/XOFF handshaking plus serial speed increases to 9600 baud!_:
 ```
-CALL "RATE",9400,2,0      | to set the rate to 9600 baud, Even Parity
+CALL "RATE",9600,2,0      | to set the rate to 9600 baud, Even Parity
 CALL "TSTRIN","","",""    | stops the 4050 from modifying control characters on transmit
 CALL "RSTRIN","","",""    | stops the 4050 from modifying control characters on receive
 CALL "CMFLAG",3           | set XON/XOFF protocol for TX and RX